Why you can’t beat black and white

 Take a look at a Cartier Bresson photograph.
 You won’t be thinking “What were they wearing?”
 Your eye will be drawn to a decisive moment, one that sums up everything about the image.
-Black and white can achieve exactly the same for your family photographs.
+Black and white family photography can achieve exactly the same for you.

 How black and white reflects the love in your family